Christmas trees can be dropped off at Bayside Park for recycling. Curbside pickup of Christmas trees will begin the week of January 18th.

 Webinar presentation of the Ortley Beach Streetscapes Project Held November 21st

 The presentation on the Ortley Beach streetscape improvements was given on November 21st.
-The presentation and the plans are now posted on the Toms River website HERE This is your opportunity to review the preliminary maps and to submit questions and comments by email through December 6th.
+The presentation and the plans are now posted on the Toms River website HERE.
+We will provide further updates as the y become available.

 The purpose of this project is streetscape enhancements, including plantings, pedestrian lighting, street furniture, signage, etc. along Route 35 Northbound and gateway treatments at key entrances to Ortley Beach.